kjmutsch/linked-list/README.md

 ### Merging Two Sorted LinkedLists
 The algorithm merges two sorted LinkedLists into a single sorted LinkedList.

-## Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/NewFeature`)
-3. Commit your changes (`git commit -m 'Add some NewFeature'`)
-4. Push to the branch (`git push origin feature/NewFeature`)
-5. Open a PR

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.